KukkalaChaitanya/Myportfolio/README.md

 # Azure AI Service :-
 (We can add 1 Azure AI Service)
 Azure Cognitive Services: These pre-built APIs enable you to add intelligent features to your website.
-For organic food content, consider using: <br />
+For my details, consider using chatbot to know more about me: <br />
-Text Analytics: Extract insights from product descriptions, user reviews, and blog posts. <br />
+Text Analytics: Extract insights from description about skills and qualifications. <br />
-Computer Vision: Analyze images of organic produce, packaging, and labels. <br />
 Language Understanding (LUIS): Create natural language interfaces for search and chatbots. <br />
-Azure Machine Learning: Train custom models specific to organic food data.
+Azure Machine Learning: Train custom models specific of my biography.
 For instance: <br />
-Recommendation Models: Suggest personalized organic products to users. <br />
+Recommendation Models: Suggest to know the personal and professional details to the clients. <br />
-Classification Models: Categorize food items (e.g., fruits, vegetables, grains) based on images or descriptions. <br />
+Classification Models: Categorize (e.g., education,about,contact) based on images or descriptions. <br />
 Azure Language Service:- Azure AI Language is a cloud-based service from Microsoft that provides tools for developers to add natural language processing (NLP) capabilities to their applications.
 It provides Pre-built functionalities, Customizable models, Multilingual support, On-premises deployment.
 Azure AI Language is a versatile tool for developers who want to incorporate natural language understanding into their applications.

 # Screenshot’s: